“I loosen myself like a tree,” explains 8-year-old Reem* as she imitates the motion of a branch flowing in the wind. “Then I breathe in, like this.”

 “Once I went to the bathroom, and I saw a ghost right in front of me,” says Reem.
 “I ran away, and when I went back to the bathroom again, I imagined it was right in front of me.
 I stopped going to the bathroom because I got scared.”

-Reem also stopped eating, and grew increasingly withdrawn around other children.
+Reem also stopped eating, and grew increasingly withdrawn while playing with other children.
 Her mother heard about counseling at an IRC awareness-raising session where we inform people about mental health issues and services.
 Um Reem was able to sign up her daughter for sessions with Fadia.

 Now Fadia regularly visits Reem at home.
 Maintaining social distancing and wearing PPE as precautions against COVID-19, she teaches Reem mindfulness.